bodkan/mpieva-slendr-2023/README.md

 Getting *slendr* to work is critical.
 The whole workshop is dedicated to this package.

-First, run this in your R console:
+You can install *slendr* with this:

     install.packages("slendr")

-Assuming the above runs successfully, you will next need to setup a dedicated Python environment with tools we'll be using for simulation and analysis.
-To do this, *slendr* provides a helper function [`setup_env()`](https://www.slendr.net/reference/setup_env.html) that takes care of everything on your behalf.

-First, load *slendr* itself.
+After installation, load *slendr* itself.

     library(slendr)

-This will very likely write a message that you are:
+This will very likely write a message that:

-1.  missing SLiM -- this is OK, feel free to ignore this
+1.  you are missing SLiM -- this is OK, feel free to ignore this

-2.  missing a Python environment.
+2.  you are missing a Python environment -- we will fix this in the next step.

 Next, run the following command.
 This will ask for permission to install an isolated Python mini-environment just for *slendr* -- this won't affect your own Python setup at all, so don't be afraid to confirm this!